Tag Archives: curry

 Death by a Thousand Thai Chilies

 [Hey, this is Adam The Amateur Gourmet.
-I'm on vacation in Barcelona, Spain and while I'm gone I've asked some awesome people to fill in for me.
-Today's post is from one of my favorite people in the world, my friend Patty Jang.
-I just love Patty--she's an incredibly talented playwright (see her website), but also just a great human being.
+I’m on vacation in Barcelona, Spain and while I’m gone I’ve asked some awesome people to fill in for me.
+Today’s post is from one of my favorite people in the world, my friend Patty Jang.
+I just love Patty–she’s an incredibly talented playwright (see her website), but also just a great human being.
 And this post will have you whimpering in pain for poor, dear Patty.
 Oh Patty, poor Patty, take it away!]

 Don’t these peppers look so innocent?
 Dare I say, mild?
 Dried, empty husks, a pale imitation of their past glory?
 Let not their frail and papery appearance fool you as they fooled me, dear readers, for these chilies resulted in the most insanely painful cooking experience of my life.